Azure-for-Startups/Content/Instructional-guides-and-code-packets/Azure-Service-Fabric/README.md

 Warning.
 The Visual Studio Service Fabric tools may crash frequently with System.UnauthorizedAccessException at this step on Windows 7 and Windows 10 running computers. **As a result, Visual Studio may hang infinitely, the project ClustEncWebApi is not added to solution file and folder ClustEncWebApi is in inconsistent state after such hung**.

-If this occurs, please remove ClustEncWebApi folder and if you are try again. **We don’t see this occur when working on Windows 8.1**.
+If this occurs, please remove ClustEncWebApi folder and if you are try again. **We don't see this occur when working on Windows 8.1**.
 The exception is thrown from Visual Studio Project system from the sfproj project support module.
 This issue should be fixed in the future releases Service Fabric SDK with Visual Studio Tools update.

-<span id="h.lbwhl1fvrn8z" class="anchor"><span id="_Toc452975497" class="anchor"></span></span>

-Service Fabric Actor interface
+##Service Fabric Actor interface

 Service Fabric Actor consists of two projects - an interface project and an implementation project.
 In our case these are ClustEncActor.Interfaces and ClustEncActor projects.
-Let’s get started with the required interface.
+Let's get started with the required interface.

 Here are the basic business requirements: